shirleychen003/task-manager/README.md

 - **High-Contrast Options:** Enhances visibility for users with visual impairments.
 - **Minimalist Design:** Clean interface to reduce cognitive load.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).